deepaksood619/deepaksood619.github.io/docs/management/project-management/intro.md

 - **All-in -** This was a massive program and it needed the entire company, from exec to intern, behind it.
 - **Attack the riskiest assumption -** Don't think "MVP."
 Think about what the riskiest part of the entire program is, and focus on that until it's no longer the top risk.
 - **Incremental, even when it hurts -** Reduce risk by breaking the migration into as many small parts as possible, even when that increases dev time.
 - **Sprint to 100% -** In this program, the payoff was when we could completely stop deploying to the old infrastructure.
-Don't slow down or lose focus until you are done, done, done, and done.
+Don't slow down or lose focus until you are done.

 <https://www.atlassian.com/blog/technology/software-engineering-principles-massive-projects>